adamaltmejd/education-choice-pap/2_Replication_of_Kirkeboen_et_al_2016.md

 ## Variable Definitions

-The outcome variable is income 6 years after the year when the student was admitted to the program, instead of the 8 years used in the original study.
-The reason for this deviation is that the sample is currently too small.
-Ideally we would use 8 years like the original authors do, and if we do get access to the larger data set we will do so.
-We will use the SCB variable `ForvInk` which includes both wages and income from self-employment, deflated by the 2015 CPI.
+The outcome variable is income 8 years after the year when the student was admitted to the program.

 As in @Kirkeboen2016_field_study, we will model educational attainment as a dummy variable $d_{ij} = \mathbb{I}(D_i = j)$ taking the value $1$ if individual $i$ has finished a *degree* in field $j$.